Fall time: the changing leaves, the smell of pumpkin spice, and of course, an flurry of holiday marketing campaigns.

 Your Black Friday marketing campaign can include a mixture of social media, email, organic, and paid marketing.
 For a more detailed explanation of how to create irresistible campaigns, read our guide of 10 Black Friday promotion ideas.

-Oh, and while we’re on the subject of a good deal, why not take advantage yourself?
+Oh, and while we’re on the subject of a good deal, why not take advantage, yourself?
 Black Friday also offers SaaS sales for businesses.
-In 2023, you can get up to 50% off on SaaS for B2B and B2C project and marketing management, sales, and support tools.
+In 2024, you can get up to 50% off on SaaS for B2B and B2C project and marketing management, sales, and support tools.

 4. Christmas marketing

 The moment we’ve all been waiting for, the big kahuna, Christmas marketing.
-With holiday spending set to jump 10.5% this year, people are spending more money than ever on winter holiday shopping.
-The thing is, this is no secret, and everyone is chasing a major sales boost which is why taking the time to build your Christmas marketing campaign is so important.
+With holiday spending set to jump 10% this year, people are spending more money than ever on winter holiday shopping.
+But this is no secret, and everyone is chasing a major sales boost.
+This is why taking the time to build your Christmas marketing campaign is so important.

 You can start by building anticipation early.
 Share teasers or clues about your Christmas offering before releasing the full details.
 Email is a great channel for this.
 We covered creative Christmas email strategies in our blog.

-Besides starting early in order to be successful, another element of a successful Christmas marketing campaign is to go multi-channel.
+Besides starting early, another element of a successful Christmas marketing campaign is to go multi-channel.
 Every channel from email, to social media, to your website, should reflect your campaign to pull in as many customers as possible.

 Remember, you want to make sure your Christmas marketing campaigns provide real value to your customers.
 Nothing will fall flat faster than a campaign you’ve been building up for two months only to offer a tiny discount.

 Valuable doesn’t always mean complicated.
-Think of Cocacola’s tried and true Christmas packaging.
+Think of Coca-Cola’s tried and tested Christmas packaging.
 It appeals to the nostalgia and cheer that people love to feel during Christmas.

 You can start rolling out your New Year’s campaigns right after Christmas and let them run into the first few days of January.